Jared-Olsen-LTK/ltk_glossary_replace/README.md

 To acquire all the necessary input info beyond the glossary names:
 * User Token: Log in to the TMS as your admin user (or assume its identity) and go to https://myaccount.lingotek.com/lingopoint/api/4/getApi5Token
 * Community API5 UUID and API4 ID: Go to Community > Customization https://myaccount.lingotek.com/project/community/customization/communityinfo
 * Note that glossaries are found by name.
-It doesn't check UUID, so if it finds multiple, it'll use the last one it finds.
+It doesn't ask you for a UUID, so if it finds multiple, it'll use the last one it finds.